 Sole compatibility: Alpine, GripWalk

-What we like: Great choice for intermediate to advanced resort skiers.
+What we like: A solid value for intermediate to advanced resort skiers.

-The final binding to make our list is Look's long-standing SPX 12.
-With a max DIN of 12 (a 10-DIN model is also offered for $190), it lands in between a beginner/intermediate binding like the Tyrolia Attack and the expert-level options above.
-Now in its fourth iteration, the binding is a great fit for an all-mountain ski in the 80- to 100-millimeter width range that’s used primarily on-piste.
+The second Look binding to make our list this season is their SPX 13 GW, which is a new addition to the longstanding SPX collection.
+With a max DIN of 13 (an 11-DIN model is also offered for $200), it lands between a beginner/intermediate binding like the Tyrolia Attack and the expert-level options above.
+This binding is a great fit for an all-mountain ski in the 80- to 100-millimeter width range that’s used primarily on-piste.
 And as with the Marker and Salomon options above, the SPX has a solid feel that is very confidence-inspiring.

 What we like: The original hybrid binding with no-holds-barred downhill performance.